Bethlehem Beaumont Shipyard: Chicago Bridge & Iron Company Beaumont

-Chicago Bridge & Iron Company Beaumont (1982-2017) closed the Beaumont yard, called Beaumont Island Park Fabrication Services, in 2017, after the site was flooded due to Hurricane Harvey in September 2017.
-The sited had fabricated and transport large-scale process modules, shop-built ships and large steel plate subassemblies since 1982.
+Chicago Bridge & Iron Company Beaumont (1982-2017) closed the Beaumont yard, called Beaumont Island Park Fabrication Services (and nicknamed "The Island"), in 2017, after the site was flooded due to Hurricane Harvey in September 2017.
+The site had fabricated and transport large-scale process modules, shop-built ships and large steel plate subassemblies since 1982.
 In 2008 Chicago Bridge & Iron Company sold the site to Port of Beaumont.
 Port of Beaumont entered into a partnership with Allegiant Industrial to rebuild the 75 acres site.